 One strategy to help automated systems that auto-process the delivery of the alert message to the final audience is to codify values for certain pieces of information in the message.
 Coded values, if formatted properly, can alleviate the dimension of language as an issue to resolve when processing an alert.
 Applying a code to each item in a list is desirable for automated systems and systems that deal across languages.

-Codifying event types is also helpful for applying advanced processing in alerting systems.
+Codifying event types is also helpful for applying advanced processing in consuming alerting systems.
 For example, a coded value for a pre-defined event type allows consumers to have a pre-defined response to any alert message identifying to that event type.
 That response could be for simple tasks such as routing or filtering or it could be for more advanced tasks such as creating a unique presentation for a certain type of event.
-In CAP, codifying event types is facilitated by originators populating the <eventCode> element.
+In CAP, originators populating the <eventCode> element help facilitate consuming responses by codifying event types.

-CAP-XML User groups
+CAP-XML User Groups

 A group is a collection of participants that share a common trait.
 In the case of XML, a language based messaging protocol, there are two basic user groups.
 One group is the final intended audience (the end clients of the information contained within the XML message), and the other is the partner group (the agents along the path of distribution that source the XML for decision making information).
 Both these groups are served by the same CAP-XML alert message.

 There are elements in the CAP schema that are intended for one group or the other.
 For example, many of the free form elements in the CAP-XML schema are intended for the final audience, while many of the enumerated elements are intended for agents along the path of distribution.
 As stated, the <event> element is free form and conveys an event type to the final audience.
-Conversely, the <eventCode> element is a pre-determined element with managed values, and conveys an event type to agents along the path, allowing them to set up something specific in advance such as filtering or routing.
+Conversely, the <eventCode> element is a pre-determined element with managed values, and conveys an event type to agents along the path of distribution, allowing them to set up something specific in advance such as filtering or routing.

 CAP <category>